-- strategic workplace planning and change management;
+- strategic workplace planning and change management

-- terms and conditions of employment, including contracts of employment, executive employment and remuneration, the enforcement of post-termination restraints and the protection of confidential information and intellectual property;
+- terms and conditions of employment, including contracts of employment, executive employment and remuneration, the enforcement of post-termination restraints and the protection of confidential information and intellectual property

-- industrial bargaining, disputes and relationship management;
+- industrial disputes, enterprise bargaining, and union relationship management

-- workplace policies, procedures and compliance; and
+- workplace policies, procedures and compliance

 Bridget is a member of the Industrial Relations Society of Victoria.